Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 What if the program is closed or full?

-All students who register for the waitlist must complete a questionnaire ranking their top two program choices in order of preference, and other information.
+If all of the off-campus interim programs that interest a student are closed or full, students should complete a waitlist application.
 It is important that students fill out all of the information requested to the best of their ability, or else they may not be eligible for waitlist selection.

 Students, parents, etc. should not contact the Office of International & Off-Campus Education to ask where the student is on the waitlist.
 IOCE will contact the student if or when a space is available to them.